PostHog/posthog.com/contents/blog/product-market-fit-game.md

 You will get the clearest lessons from seeing if people _actually_ use, return to and pay for, your product – hence the need to move onto the next level.
 Do not lose too much time to validation in advance.
 This should be a quick, intense period – a weeks-not-months exercise.

 In the early days of PostHog, we found it helpful to have Tim (my co-founder) coding constantly, while I spent most of my time getting feedback.
 We were willing to throw away all our work.
 And we did, through six pivots.
-Having one of us constantly building meant we could validate clearly by seeing if the most excited users would use our products, much faster.
+This approach allowed us to validate/invalidate our ideas much faster.

 If there's an obvious desire from the user to see if you can solve their problem, be ultra-accessible to these early potential users.
 People's emails are filled with junk, and they feel weirdly formal.
 Instead, add your customer to a WhatsApp group, or in a private Slack/Discord channel – whatever channel _they_ prefer.
 This communication will be critical throughout the rest of the levels.